Twiggieedev/The-Comprehensive-Guide-to-the-Google-Gen-AI-JavaScript-SDK-google-genai-/﻿The Comprehensive Guide to the Google G.md

 const model = genAI.models.getGenerativeModel({
   model: 'gemini-1.5-pro-latest', // Specify the desired model ID
-  // Optional: Set default configurations for this model instance safetySettings:...*/],
+  // Optional: Set default configurations for this model instance
+  safetySettings: [/*...*/],
   generationConfig: { /*...
 GenerationConfig object... */ },
   systemInstruction: { /*...
 SystemInstruction object... */ }
 });

-While some early examples might show direct calls like genAI.models.generateContent , using getGenerativeModel first is the standard and more flexible approach.
+While some early examples might show direct calls like genAI.models.generateContent, using getGenerativeModel first is the standard and more flexible approach.
 It allows you to associate specific default configurations (like safety settings or generation parameters) directly with the model instance you intend to use.
 The model ID should be one of the available identifiers (e.g., gemini-1.5-flash, gemini-1.5-pro-001).
 Using aliases like -latest is convenient but may change underlying versions over time.
 B. Generating Content: generateContent
 The primary method for making a single, non-streaming request to the model is generateContent. async function generate(prompt) {